lu7did/PixiePi/README.md

 In some cases the RF chain after the Raspberry Pi needs to be activated, the hardware on this project uses the GPIO12 line as the PTT, some programs might require this line to be activated or deactivated externally.

-#  Work in progress, this code set is not yet functional
+#  Work in progress, this code has limited functionality